 As Chandler developed his knowledge of running a BBQ restaurant, he wanted to expand on the concept.
 Being quoted as saying that he wanted to take Bar-B-Q and apply the Ray Kroc formula to it.
 At the time most BBQ restaurants in Houston were smaller family owned operations.
 It wasn’t really seen as a chain affair, and that was something he decided he wanted to change.
 One of the first changes for the new chain Luther’s locations would be that they were given Drive-Thru’s.
 While drive-thru BBQ was not a brand new it was quite the novelty.

-Finally the Colorado version
+Finally, the Colorado version

-In September of 1981 high end steakhouse chain Chart House acquired Luther’s.
+In September 1981 high-end steakhouse chain Chart House acquired Luther’s.
 During this move Chandler left Luther’s taking a position to help develop failed Chili’s competitor, Spoon’s.
 Chart House maintained a steady cash flow by franchising hundreds of Burger King units, the company realized with a concept they owned the rights to they could easily increase their returns.
 This began a period of rapid expansion for Luther’s opening multiple locations in Dallas, Louisiana, and Colorado.
 An expansion into Phoenix was planned with Chandler acting as franchisee, but as far as I can tell it never happened.
 A single location was also constructed, and almost opened in Charleston, South Carolina.
 Although this was stopped due to the 1985 purchase of parent company Chart House by Pillsbury.
 Throughout the years Luther’s would continue to be passed through different sets of ownership.

 Photo Gallery